 - Whenever there is more PV power available than necessary to power the loads, the battery will be charged.
-Charge current and other parameters are configured on the Charger tab in VEConfigure3. - Make sure to keep the lithium batteries checkbox on the charger page consistent with the battery choice in the Assistant. - If you have a Multi Compact, check the DIP switches: DIP switch 1 must be on, and DIP switch 2 must be off.
+Charge current and other parameters are configured on the Charger tab in VEConfigure3. - The Hub-4 Assistant will disable PowerAssist.
+Please keep this option disabled. - Make sure to keep the lithium batteries checkbox on the charger page consistent with the battery choice in the Assistant. - If you have a Multi Compact, check the DIP switches: DIP switch 1 must be on, and DIP switch 2 must be off.

-8. Controlling depth of discharge
+7. Controlling depth of discharge